gweltou/roadennou/audio_text/README.md

 This repository contains open data utilized in the training process of Anaouder's speech-to-text model.
 The sharing of this data has been authorized by its respective authors, with a preference for permissive licenses whenever possible.

-Each sub-directory contains segmented audio files, and the corresponding the segment text is available in the `metadata.tsv` file.
+Each sub-directory contains segmented audio files, and the corresponding segment text is available in the `metadata.tsv` file.

 The transcription may contain special tokens, such as `<C'HOARZH>`, `<PASAAT>`, `<SONEREZH>`...